sfogo/spring-demoa2/README.md

-# Spring OAuth2 Demo deployed as Heroku App
+# Spring OAuth2 Demo deployed as Heroku Apps
 This is a simple OAuth2 demo whose server uses [Spring Boot](http://projects.spring.io/spring-boot), [Spring Security OAuth2](http://projects.spring.io/spring-security-oauth) as well as [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html).
 You may invoke the server pretty much any way you like (browser location, curl, postman) but you can also drop this [AngularJS client](/client) application in a web server.
+Both [Client](https://polar-escarpment-1243.herokuapp.com) and [Server](https://demoa2.herokuapp.com/home) are available as Heroku Apps (examples are [here](#examples).

 Server is packaged as a web archive (`war`) deployed and tested in [Tomcat](http://tomcat.apache.org) (either regular or embedded with [Webapp Runner](https://github.com/jsimone/webapp-runner)).
 Regular Tomcat was tested locally while embedded Tomcat was tested both locally and in [Heroku](https://www.heroku.com).